Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Bundaberg Cocktail FAQs

-Bundaberg Ginger Beer ingredients include carbonated water, ginger root, citric acid, ascorbic acid, yeast, cane sugar, and some natural flavorings.
+Its ingredients include carbonated water, ginger root, citric acid, ascorbic acid, yeast, cane sugar, and some natural flavorings.
 The main ingredients—water, ginger, sugar, and yeast—are combined the way beer is made and then fermented to give the drink its delightful fizz.

 While there is no official statement saying just how much ginger is used in Ginger Beer from Bundaberg Brewed Drinks, it is the foundation of their recipe.
 Freshly ground ginger is used to make the wort that flavors the ginger beer.
 Therefore, you can assume that a significant amount of ginger is used to get the flavors of the beverage just right.

-Bundaberg Ginger Beer is available in over 30 countries, including Canada.
+This beer is available in over 30 countries, including Canada.
 If you can’t find Bundaberg products in store, you can order the drink online and have it shipped to your address.